Arthur-HZK/volatility_ml_v2/README.md

 Free sources can provide current option chains for selected underlyings, while historical option-chain datasets are often licensed/paywalled.
 The repository therefore has two modes:

-1. **Live/current option chain mode** — retrieves real listed contracts from Yahoo Finance when available.
+1. **Live/current option chain mode**, retrieves real listed contracts from Yahoo Finance when available.
-2. **Historical research mode** — trains the model primarily on underlying + VIX history, while the option surface module operates on actual current-chain snapshots.
+2. **Historical research mode**, trains the model primarily on underlying + VIX history, while the option surface module operates on actual current-chain snapshots.

 This distinction is intentional: the project never presents synthetic options as if they were historical market observations.